ePages-de/epages-devportal/_posts/2018/2018-08-16-encrypt-the-internet.md

 ### Technical summary

 Using DNS-01 challenge of the ACME protocol requires you to create, update, (and delete) [TXT records](https://en.wikipedia.org/wiki/TXT_record){:target="_blank"} for your [domain zone](https://en.wikipedia.org/wiki/Domain_Name_System){:target="_blank"}.
-For example, if you want a wildcard certificate for `*.example.com` you have to create a specific subdomain with a TXT record.
+For example, if you want a wildcard certificate for `*.example.com`, you have to create a specific subdomain with a TXT record.
 This subdomain for our example would be `_acme-challenge.example.com`, and the TXT record would contain a validation string created within the issuing process.
 (Btw, it doesn't matter if there are "some" more TXT records.
-Let's Encrypt loops over all of them to check .. at least until bad things happen).
+Let's Encrypt loops over all of them to check ... at least until bad things happen).
 You can also issue normal certificates this way.

 Here we faced our first challenge:

 We have many such domain zones we control for our wildcard domains, but there's no neat way to automate the TXT creation process.
 This happens if your domain control is just a webinterface, and no API is implemented.
 (Creating creapy curl -X POST requests to fake a user using the webinterface to create TXT records was not really an option ..., but anyway we did that as a first try 😁).

 If your setup is simpler by using some kind of domain provider having a standard API implementation for Let's Encrypt, you don't have to do such workaround, and should be able to create the TXT record directly.

 To overcome our TXT creation problem there is a common practice called [CNAMES](https://en.wikipedia.org/wiki/CNAME_record){:target="_blank"} that is supported by the ACME protocol.
 Let's assume we want a wildcard certificate for `*.ourfancy.domain`.
-So we create the `_acme-challenge.ourfancy.domain`, and CNAME it to `_acme-challeenge-cname.some.other.domain` where we have better options to manage TXT records.
+We create the `_acme-challenge.ourfancy.domain`, and CNAME it to `_acme-challeenge-cname.some.other.domain` where we have better options to manage TXT records.
 In our case the `some.other.domain` zone is managed by a DNS server that we have under our control.

-So we CNAME the `_acme-challenge` domains to domains managed by our DNS server, and create TXT records using [nsupdate](https://en.wikipedia.org/wiki/Nsupdate){:target="_blank"} magic (*we are using [BIND](https://wikipedia.org/wiki/BIND){:target="_blank"} here for the DNS part*).
+We CNAME the `_acme-challenge` domains to domains managed by our DNS server, and create TXT records using [nsupdate](https://en.wikipedia.org/wiki/Nsupdate){:target="_blank"} magic (*we are using [BIND](https://wikipedia.org/wiki/BIND){:target="_blank"} here for the DNS part*).
 All you have to do is to set up one initial CNAME, and the rest is done by **bash magic**.

 This is how to these TXT records using nsupdate: